Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Method

-\paragraph{Training, Validation, and Test Datasets.} We split the training, validation, and test datasets based on identities.
-Out of the total 161 identities (pooling together the identities from our dataset, RAVDESS, and CREMA-D--- see Section~\ref{sec:synt}), we reserve 35 for testing, 14 for validation and 112 for training.
-We ensure that there is no cross-set cross-reenactments: that is, identities in the training set only drive other training-set identities (and similarly for validation and test set).
-This allows us to evaluate the generalizability of our method to novel facial mannerisms that are not seen during training, as well as novel target identities.
+\paragraph{Training, Validation, and Testing Datasets.} Of the 161 total identities (pooling together the identities from our dataset, RAVDESS, and CREMA-D, see Section~\ref{sec:synt}), we reserve 35 for testing, 14 for validation, and 112 for training.
+We ensure that there are no cross-set cross-reenactments: that is, identities in the training set only drive other training-set identities (and similarly for the validation and test sets).
+This allows us to test the models on facial appearances and expressions that were not seen during training.
+To evaluate the generalization of trained models to new generators, we train our network on videos generated for the training set identities using one generator, and evaluate on the synthetic videos of test-set identities synthesized using remaining two generators.